d3jia/CKA-PREP/README.md

 - `Question.bash` — The question text and a link to the associated video.
 - `LabSetUp.bash` — Executable bash script to prepare the Killercoda lab environment.
 - `SolutionNotes.bash` — Supplemental notes and hints to reach the solution.
+- `validate.sh` - Shell script to validate your exam in the test environment.

 ## How to use in Killercoda
 1. Open the CKA playground: https://killercoda.com/playgrounds/scenario/cka